alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Basic Usage

-Adopt`remainingTime`control the remaining duration of the countdown, and`endTimestamp`choose one of the two fields.
+Control the remaining duration of the countdown through 'remaningTime' and choose one from the 'endTimestamp' field.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';